openhab/openhab-addons/bundles/org.openhab.binding.webexteams/README.md

 * Bot: a separate identity that can be used to communicate with people and rooms.
 * Integration: OAuth integration that allows the binding to act on a persons behalf.

-Both of these integrations must be first configured on the [Webex Developers](https://developer.webex.com/) website.
+Both of these integrations must be first configured on the [Webex Developers](https://developer.webex.com/my-apps) website.

 To use the bot identity, only configure the `token` (Authentication token).

-To use the OAuth interation, configure: client id, client secret, auth code and redirect URL.
+To use the OAuth interation, configure `clientId`, `clientSecret` and `authCode`.
+To make life easier, use the following redirect URL: `https://files.ducbase.com/authcode/index.html` when creating the Webex Teams app at the URL above.
+This will provide you with a convenient way to copy the auth code once redirected by Webex Teams.
 The auth code is obtained by using the Authorization URL from the Webex Developers integration setup page.
-The same goes for the redirect URL.
-The URL is not effectively used, but must be configured in the binding with the same value as on the Webex Developers integration setup page.
-If unsure, use *https://www.example.com*.

 As long as the binding is configured with credentials it will refresh tokens.
-There's an annoying *feature* today that requires you provide a new authCode when the binding was down for a while.

-When both bot auth token and OAuth details are configure, the binding will prefer the bot auth token.
+When the binding was down for a prolongued time you may have to obtain a new auth code.
+In this case, delete the refresh token from the configuration and apply the new auth token.

+You shouldn't configure both an authentication token (used for bots) AND clientId/clientSecret (used for integrations).
+In that case the binding will use the clientId/clientSecret.

 A default room id is required for use with the `sendMessage` action.